Fast methods to compute the Riemann zeta function: The algorithm for cubic exponential sums with a small cubic coefficient

 \subsection{The second phase: the algorithm for quadratic sums}

-Each term in the quadratic sum $F(K;a_0+\alpha_0\, x,b_0)$ in (\ref{eq:emmcc}) has a saddle-point associated with it; see subsection 4.3 for a precise formulation of this.
-If we extract the contribution of each saddle-point at this point of the algorithm (like done in subsection 4.3 later), we obtain a sum of length $K$ terms, which is of the same length as the original cubic sum $H(K,j;a_0,b_0,c_0)$.
-But if we are able to cut the length of $F(K;a_0+\alpha_0\, x,b_0)$, there will be fewer saddle-points to consider.
-To cut the length, we employ the algorithm of~\cite{HI}.
+Each term in the quadratic sum $F(K;a_0+\alpha_0\, x,b_0)$ in (\ref{eq:emmcc}) has a saddle-point associated with it; see \textsection{4.3} for a precise formulation of this.
+If we extract the contribution of each saddle-point at this point of the algorithm (like done in \textsection{4.3} later), we obtain a sum of length $K$ terms, which is of the same length as the original cubic sum $H(K,j;a_0,b_0,c_0)$.
+But if we are able to cut the length of $F(K;a_0+\alpha_0\, x,b_0)$, then there will be fewer saddle-points to consider.